ShlomiRex/wifi-deauth-rpi-wardrive/README.md

 When you get further away from WiFi AP, the script will adjust the best network target to de-authenticate.

+The script also saves information about Access Points you visited in your travels as CSV so you can later at home analyze all MAC's, ESSID's, and more.

 # How

 When raspberry pi zero w is booting, and ready, it executes the first script: `startup.sh`.
 Setup cronjob below.